grafana/grafana/docs/sources/panels-visualizations/visualizations/state-timeline/index.md

 The state timeline panel works best if you have data capturing the various states of entities over time, formatted as a table.
 The data must include:

-- Timestamps - To indicate when each state change occurred.
+- **Timestamps** - Indicates when each state change occurred.
 This could also be the start time for the state change.
-An optional additional timestamp can also be added to indicate the end time for the state change.
+You can also add an optional timestamp to indicate the end time for the state change.
-- Entity name/identifier - To represent the name of the entity you're trying to monitor.
+- **Entity name/identifier** - Represents the name of the entity you're trying to monitor.
-- State value - To represent the state value of the entity you're monitoring.
-These could be string, numerical, or boolean states.
+- **State value** - Represents the state value of the entity you're monitoring.
+These can be string, numerical, or boolean states.

 Each state ends when the next state begins or when there is a `null` value.